 Thanks for Reading!

-Our mission at Office Furniture Warehouse is to make your workspace work as hard as you do.
+Our mission at Office Furniture Works is to make your workspace work as hard as you do.
 The way we make that happen depends entirely on your circumstance, and we’d be happy to help you figure it out.
 We’d like to extend our most gracious thanks for watching, and hope that we can be a resource for others facing similar challenges.
 Change in your workspace on the horizon, or just on the brain?
 Tell us about your project!